Varieties of De Morgan monoids: minimality and irreducible algebras

 \begin{thm} The distinct classes\/ $\mathbb{V}(\mathbf{2})$\textup{,} $\mathbb{V}(\sbS_3)$\textup{,} $\mathbb{V}(\sbC_4)$ and\/ $\mathbb{V}(\sbD_4)$ are precisely the minimal varieties of De Morgan monoids. \end{thm} \begin{proof} Each $\sbX\in\{\mathbf{2},\sbS_3,\sbC_4,\sbD_4\}$ is finite and simple, with no proper nontrivial subalgebra, so the nontrivial members of $\mathbb{HS}(\sbX)$ are isomorphic to $\sbX$.
 Thus, the SI members of $\mathbb{V}(\sbX)$ belong to $\mathbb{I}(\sbX)$, by J\'{o}nsson's Theorem, because $\mathsf{DMM}$ is a congruence distributive variety.
 As varieties are determined by their SI members, this shows that $\mathbb{V}(\sbX)$ has no proper nontrivial subvariety, and that $\mathbb{V}(\sbX)\neq\mathbb{V}(\sbY)$ for distinct $\sbX,\sbY\in \{\mathbf{2},\sbS_3,\sbC_4,\sbD_4\}$.
 As $\mathbb{V}(\mathbf{2})$ and $\mathbb{V}(\sbS_3)$ are the only minimal varieties of Sugihara monoids, Theorem~\ref{omit c4 d4} shows that they, together with $\mathbb{V}(\sbC_4)$ and $\mathbb{V}(\sbD_4)$, are the only minimal subvarieties of $\mathsf{DMM}$. \end{proof}

 \begin{tightcenter}

 \end{tightcenter}

 Bergman and McKenzie \cite{BM90} showed that every locally finite congruence modular minimal variety is also minimal as a quasivariety.
 Thus, by Theorem~\ref{atoms}, $\mathbb{V}(\mathbf{2})$, $\mathbb{V}(\sbS_3)$, $\mathbb{V}(\sbC_4)$ and $\mathbb{V}(\sbD_4)$ are minimal as quasivarieties.
-(In a subsequent paper, we shall show that $\mathsf{DMM}$ has just 68 minimal subquasivarieties.)
-With a view to axiomatizing the varieties in Theorem~\ref{atoms}, consider the following (abbreviated) equations.
+(In a sequel paper \cite{MRW2}, we show that $\mathsf{DMM}$ has just 68 minimal subquasivarieties.)
+With a view to axiomatizing the varieties in Theorem~\ref{atoms}, consider the following (abbreviated) equations. \enlargethispage{5pt}

 It is shown in \cite{HRT02} that an [I]RL $\sbA$ is semilinear (i.e., a subdirect product of chains) iff it is distributive and satisfies (\ref{eq:semilinear}).

 \begin{thm}\ \begin{enumerate} \item $\Vop(\Alg{2})$ is axiomatized by adding\/ $x \leqslant e$ to the axioms of\/ $\Class{DMM}$\textup{;}